TogaraCode/React-concepts-in-30-seconds/Next.js.md

 ## Next.js

-### This Node.js Routing API uses Link components to create paths between pages to share objects.
-It stores the components in files and allows us to use them on our pages.
+### This Framework is both for SSR and SSG.
+It is a powerful API because it allows us to use code splitting and budling to increase the speed of the website by prioritizing the download order or components on the browser.
+It is also great for Google SEO because of the quick initial download speed.